tnt-freskim-veliu/livewire-spotlight-search/README.md

 ```
 in the config you have to fill searchable key with classes that implements ``Searchable`` contract.

-Example you can declare the UserSearch class that will handle the query.
+Example you can declare the UserSearch class that will handle the search.
 ``` php
 return [
     'searchable' => 'App\SpotlightSearch\UserSearch'